lukeist/amber-frontend/README.md

 - The background has a gradient animated effect to make the app more attractive.

-- By applying CSS tricks like using `max-height` to `container` that has auto height, and set `translateX` to chart's positions, I make sure the app flows seamlessly when new objects are added to the view of the user, responsively.
+- By applying CSS tricks like using `max-height` to `container` that has auto height, and set `translateX` to chart's positions, I made sure the app flows seamlessly when new objects are added to the view of the user, responsively.

 - Framer Motion from React libraries is used to make the appearance of the data grid and the radio button taps are more interesting and attractive.
   The cells of the data grid have the spaces needed to remain in their original form.
 For example,s when switching from "All" to "2015", the grid stays as it is without having to resize.